 Businesses that depend on inbound marketing save more than $14 for each new customer obtained.
 In fact, content marketing is 62% less expensive than traditional marketing, yet it generates three times the number of leads.

-It is a more organic yet highly effective way of getting fresh leads that you can convert.
+Also, it is a more organic yet highly effective way of getting fresh leads that you can convert.
 And it can help you get the revenue that you want.